Overview

 Public International Law

-- Designed and directed a 15-hour public international law course for the law department of a major organization.
+- Designed and directed a 15-hour public international law course for a foreign ministry.

 - Represent two grantor international non-profit organizations in response to inquiries from the UN’s Human Rights Council on matters relating to business and human rights.